rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 This article is about how to do performance testing and performance engineering work in an Agile way -- during sprints rather than too late in the cycle:

+Agile projects (vs. traditional waterfall) are characterized by:

+* focusing on business priorities and customer value
+* cross-functional teams instead of silos
+* use of short work iterations instead of waterfall phases
+* incremental development of products instead of late feedback when changes are costly
+* continuous improvement (adjustments) instead of lockdown of requirements
+* measuring progress by workable products of most value to customers rather than adherence to plans that may be obsolete

 > Engage with us to answer these questions:

 1. **How to ensure dependencies are ready before sprint work needs them ...**